OCWA expands management of water, wastewater in Renfrew

-The Ontario Town of Renfrew, near Ottawa, has signed a new 10-year contract with the Ontario Clean Water Agency (OCWA) to expand the services provided by the non-for-profit Crown agency.
+The Ontario Town of Renfrew, near Ottawa, has signed a new 10-year contract with the Ontario Clean Water Agency (OCWA) to expand the services provided by the not-for-profit Crown agency.

 By extending OCWA’s services to include the management of water distribution, as well as wastewater treatment and collection, three municipal staff will be transferred to OCWA once the new agreement commences in January.